 Make a healthier version of a Breakfast Hot Pocket at home with this easy recipe that uses the bread machine and a few simple ingredients.

-Jump to RecipeBack in my college days, I would grab some hot pockets for a quick meal.
+Back in my college days, I would grab some hot pockets for a savory breakfast and a quick meal.
 There were so many different flavors, and they were easy.
 But, I also know they weren’t very healthy.
-Though I did enjoy a Breakfast Hot Pocket in the mornings on the way to class or work.
+However, I did enjoy a Breakfast Hot Pocket in the mornings on the way to class or work.

 Since we have started eating healthy, I’ve paid a lot more attention to nutrition labels.
 The ingredients list was shocking when I went to pick up a few hot pockets at the store.
-The list is very long, and I don’t know what some of them even are.
+The list is very long, and I don’t even know what some of them are.

-Step by Step
+Breakfast Hot Pocket Step by Step

 Once the dough is finished cooking, roll the dough out on a floured surface.
 Cut the dough into quarters.
 Preheat the oven to 350F.

-For each hot pocket, place about 1/4 of the sausage and eggs down the center of the dough.
+For each hot pocket, place about 1/4 of the sausage and scrambled eggs down the center of the dough.
 Top it with shredded cheddar cheese.

 Use a pizza cutter to slice diagonal cuts into the dough at regular intervals.
 I find about 1/2″ works best.